gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

             .. tab-item:: Q1

-                Play a list of notes.
+                Play the 7 notes of D major

                 .. code-block:: python

                     from microbit import *
                     import music